 Her initial training was in Osteopathy where she graduated from the British School of Osteopathy in 1999 with a Bachelor of Science honours degree.
 Following her graduation Danielle volunteered at the Osteopathic Centre for Children, and participated in post graduate Cranial Osteopathy trainings.
 She also attended several post graduate courses and workshops on pregnancy, post partum and pelvic issues.
 In Danielle's continued journey towards a more holistic Osteopathic approach she discovered Biodynamic Osteopathy in 2012, a particular form of Osteopathy in the cranial field which was developed by Dr James Jealous.
-She is currently in the process of learning the Biodynamic pathway taught by Christian Sullivan, and most recently explored Phase V in 2018.
+She is currently in the process of learning the Biodynamic pathway taught by Christian Sullivan, and most recently explored phase seven in 2019.

 After several years in Osteopathic practice Danielle noticed that many of her patients who were suffering with physical pain, also presented with mental health issues such as depression and anxiety.
 She became interested in the connections between the mind, body and emotions, and pursued this by completing modules in Psychology, Biological Psychology and the Science of the Mind, attaining a Diploma of Higher Education from The Open University.

 Danielle believes that we all have the capacity to experience our inherent health and to feel a sense of connection to our well being, and her psychotherapeutic training enhances her Osteopathic care of her patients.